 Good Seats

-Heaven, known as the World to Come, is also a uniquely personal experience.
+Heaven, known as the World to Come, is also a ly personal experience.
 You only have the closeness to God that you've created.
 Every mitzvah that you do is a piece of Godliness that's incorporated into your soul.
 In the next world you will realize what that closeness means for eternity.
 Each person will only experience the bond they have created.

 Imagine a football game, there are the 50-yard-line seats, and different levels all the way up to the cheap nosebleed seats.
 If you've really blown it, you can end up in the hotdog stand forever.
 Therefore according to the Jews, it's not necessary for you to be Jewish to end up in Heaven; it all depends on your relationship with God.